 Temperature Tests 2024

-The test boxes here so far are the 25mm thick hoop pine box and the 50mm thick Cypress box.
+The test boxes I’ve settled on here are the 25mm thick hoop pine box which is a light material and the 50mm thick Cypress box being a heavier dense material.
 These are commonly used box designs with a significant difference so we can see differences in charts.

 Photos: Setting up a few boxes with probes